TV advertisements by country: Popularity

-Because a single television advertisement can be broadcast repeatedly over the course of weeks, months, and even years (the Tootsie Roll company has been broadcasting a well-known animated advertisement that asks "How many licks does it take to get to the tootsie center of a Tootsie Pop?" for over three decades), television advertisement production studios often spend very large amounts of money in the production of a single 30-second television spot.
+Because a single television advertisement can be broadcast repeatedly over weeks, months, and even years (the Tootsie Roll company has been broadcasting a well-known animated advertisement that asks "How many licks does it take to get to the tootsie center of a Tootsie Pop?" for over three decades), television advertisement production studios often spend very large amounts of money in the production of a single 30-second television spot.
 This significant expenditure has resulted in a number of high-quality advertisements with high production values, the latest in special effects technology, the most popular personalities, and the best music.
 A number of television advertisements are so elaborately produced that they can be considered short 30-second movies; indeed, many film directors have directed television advertisements both as a way to gain exposure and to earn a paycheck.
 One of film director Ridley Scott's most famous cinematic moments was a television advertisement he directed for the Apple Macintosh computer, that was broadcast in 1984.
 Although this advertisement was broadcast only once (aside from occasional appearances in television advertisement compilation specials and one 1 a.m. airing in Idaho a month before the Super Bowl so that the advertisement could be submitted for the 1983 Clio Awards), it has become famous and well-known, to the point where it is considered a classic television moment.

 Despite the popularity of some advertisements, many consider them to be an annoyance for a number of reasons.
 The main reason may be that the loudness of advertisements tends to be higher (and in some cases much higher) than that of regular programming.
 The United States Congress passed a bill on September 30, 2010, called the CALM Act, to reduce the sound volume of advertisements, and loudness rules set by the FCC are effective as of December 13, 2012.
 In the UK, the Broadcast Committee of Advertising Practice has a similar regulation.
 The increasing number of advertisements, as well as overplaying of the same advertisement, are secondary annoyance factors.
 A third might be that television is currently the main medium to advertise, prompting advertising campaigns by everyone from cell-phone companies, political campaigns, fast food restaurants, to local businesses, and small businesses, prompting longer commercial breaks.
 Another reason is that advertisements often cut into certain parts in the regular programming that are either climaxes of the plot or a major turning point in the show, which many people find exciting or entertaining to watch.